jrtechs/NodeJSBlog/blogContent/posts/programming/cs-theory-exam-2-review.md

 $$

-In this example, the S rule states in that recursive state until something that is not a palindrome is found.
+In this example, the S rule recursively applies itself until something that is not a palindrome is added.
 Once you exit the S state, you can finish by appending anything to the middle of the string.